A. Define Your TopicB. Create Research QuestionsC. Identify ConceptsD. Broaden/Narrow Topic

 Overview

 A source can be considered primary if it is a first-hand account of an event or person.
 A primary source is created during the time period or event being researched and has yet to be critiqued.
-The Library's Special Collections Research Center contains many unique collections of primary sources.
+The Libraries' Special Collections Research Center contains many unique collections of primary sources.

 A secondary source contains information that is an interpretation of an event, person, or research.
 It may use primary sources to build its critique or evaluation.
 This type of source can be written by scholars, researchers, professionals, or journalists.